The Veterinary Nurse’s Role in Dermatology Clinics

 A presentation that can be viewed at any time, and as many times as you like

 Interactive, tutor-guided learning forums

-Multiple supporting materials, tools and ideas for assisting with and supporting your clinics
+Supporting materials, tools and ideas for assisting with and supporting your learning

 Assessed coursework with constructive feedback from your tutor